-Field Description Your Action Rogue AP Detection Indicates rogue AP settings.
+Field Description Your Action Smart Monitor Indicates AP interval check and retry threshold settings.
+Select the check box and enter the duration and threshold.
+AP Ping Latency Interval Measures the latency between the controller and AP periodically, and send this data to SCI Enable by moving the radio button to ON to measure latency.
+AP Management VLAN Indicates the AP management VLAN settings.
+Choose the option.
+If you select VLAN ID, enter the VLAN ID that you want to assign (valid range is from 1 to 4094).
+To keep the same management VLAN ID that has been configured on the AP, click Keep AP's settings.
+ATTENTION For standalone APs, set the AP ethernet port to trunk before changing the AP Management VLAN settings.
+Rogue AP Detection Indicates rogue AP settings.
 NOTE Rogue detection AP in active-active mode cluster redundancy environment is restricted from storing its own BSSIDs to avoid considering its own APs as rougues attacking.
 Enable the option.
 Rogue Classification Policy Indicates the parameters used to classify rogue APs.
 This option is available only if you enable the Rogue AP Detection option.
 Select the options for rogue classification policy: Enable events and alarms for all rogue devices Enable events and alarms for malicious rogues only Report RSSI Threshold - enter the threshold.
 Range: 0 through 100.
 Protect the network from malicious rogue access points - Enable the option and choose one of the following: Aggressive Auto Conservative Radio Jamming Detection - enable the option and enter the Jamming Threshold in percentage.
 DoS Protection Indicates settings for blocking a client.
 Select the check box and enter the: duration in seconds to Block a client for number of repeat authentication failures duration in seconds to be blocked for every repeat authentication failures.
 Load Balancing Balances the number of clients across APs.
 Select one of the following options and enter the threshold: Based on Client Count Based on Capacity Disabled NOTE If Based on Capacity is selected, Band Balancing is disabled.

-Band Balancing Balances the bandwidth of the clients.
-Select the check box and enter the percentage.
-Location Based Service To disable the LBS service for this AP group, clear the Enable LBS service check box.
+Field Description Your Action Location Based Service To disable the LBS service for this AP group, clear the Enable LBS service check box.
 To use a different LBS server for this AP group, select the Enable LBS service check box, and then select the LBS server that you want to use from the drop-down list.
 Select the check box and choose the options.
 Client Admission Control Indicates the load thresholds on the AP at which it will stop accepting new clients.
 NOTE Client admission cannot be enabled when client load balancing or band balancing is enabled.
-Select the Enable check box 2.4 GHz Radio or 5GHz Radio and update the following details: Min Client Count Max Radio Load Min Client Throughput

-Field Description Your Action AP Reboot Timeout Indicates AP reboot settings.
+Select the Enable check box 2.4 GHz Radio or 5GHz Radio and update the following details: Min Client Count Max Radio Load Min Client Throughput AP Reboot Timeout Indicates AP reboot settings.
 Choose the required option for: Reboot AP if it cannot reach default gateway after Reboot AP if it cannot reach the controller after Recovery SSID Allows you to enable or disable the Recovery(Island) SSID broadcast on the controller.
 Enable Recovery SSID Broadcast Direct Multicast Indicates whether multicast traffic is sent from a wired device, wireless device or from the network.
 Select one or more of the following: Multicast Traffic from Wired Client Multicast Traffic from Wireless Client Multicast Traffic from Network